 For a male cross-dresser, the desire to wear women’s clothes and take on a female persona often brings forth a mixed set of emotions.
-On one hand, it can be deeply refreshing and relaxing to escape into the feminine side of oneself, which may include female clothes, make-up, or other taking on any perceived feminine activity or identity.
-Yet, this sometimes comes with a price of feeling shamed or guilty since it is contrary to society’s stereotypical view of what a male should be.
-For some men, crossdressing or the desire to crossdress, has been a long held secret struggle, resulting in symptoms such as shame, depression and frustration.
-If married to an unknowing or unapproving spouse or partner, things can be even more stressful.
-There can be a fear of unwillingly hurting one’s spouse by being honest about one’s crossdressing feelings, and there is the fear of being abandoned if she disapproves.
-Yet, at the same time, crossdressing can feel very natural, bring feelings of comfort, relaxation and peace.
-A potentially confusing dilemma!
+On one hand, it can be deeply refreshing and relaxing to escape into the feminine side of oneself, which may include wearing female clothes, make-up, or taking on a feminine activity or identity.
+Yet, this type of expression can come with a price of feeling shame or guilt since it is contrary to society’s stereotypical view of what a male “should be”.
+For some, cross-dressing or the desire to cross-dress, has been a long held secret and struggle, resulting in symptoms of shame, depression and frustration.
+Having a spouse or partner who doesn’t know, or who knows and is disapproving, can make it even more stressful for the cross-dresser.
+There can be a fear of unwillingly hurting one’s spouse by being honest about one’s feelings, and there may be fear of being abandoned if she disapproves.
+Yet, at the same time, cross-dressing can feel very natural, bring feelings of comfort, relaxation and peace.
+A confusing dilemma!

-Spouses and partners of crossdressers may have their own challenges in dealing with crossdressing.
-For a partners suddenly faced with this issue for the first time, cross-dressing is potentially a Pandora’s box for confusing and troubling issues.
-Shock, fear, denial, anger, and questioning the viability of the relationship are often initial responses.
-Spouses often question the partners sexuality and question, “What else is he not telling me?”
-They may wonder if their partner is gay or if he “wants to be a woman full-time”.
-(The facts are that crossdressers are predominantly heterosexual men, and they don’t want to be “in fem” full-time.)
+Spouses and partners of cross-dressers may have their own challenges in dealing with cross-dressing.
+For a partner suddenly faced with this issue for the first time, it can bring up feelings of shock, fear, denial, anger, betrayal and more.
+Spouses often question “What else is he not telling me?”
+They may wonder if their partner is gay, or does he “want to be a woman full-time”.
+(The fact is that cross-dressers are predominantly heterosexual men, and they don’t want to be “in fem” full-time.)
 It can be difficult for the spouse who feels she has no one to talk to for fear they both will be criticized and judged by others.
-In addition, there can be resentment of the time, money and energy that goes into crossdressing.
-Spouses can feel a wide range of emotions, feeling confused and overwhelmed, not knowing the effect it will have on their relationship and where to turn for information and support.
+In addition, there can be resentment regarding the time, money and energy that goes into cross-dressing.
+Spouses often feel a wide range of emotions, not knowing the effect it will have on their relationship and where to turn for information and support.

-Psychotherapy will not make the desire to wear women’s clothes and adopt a female persona go away, but it can help crossdressers work through any issues that may sabotage positive self-esteem and resolve issues affected by crossdressing.
-The goal is to reach a positive sense of self with acceptance, approval, self-respect and the ability to thrive.
 Therapy provides a confidential place for partners to be heard and validated by each other, set guidelines for the relationship, and to promote respect and a deeper appreciation for each others wants, needs, concerns and boundaries.
-Crossdressing is workable in a relationship or marriage when both people are willing to compromise and there is a mutual desire to make things work.
-Couples that make decisions on working and learning to cope together, often strengthen the relationship with a greater capacity for intimacy and passion.
+Cross-dressing is workable in a relationship or marriage when both people are willing to compromise and there is a mutual desire to make things work.
+Couples who work together with mutual respect for one another and the marriage, often strengthen their relationship with a greater capacity for intimacy and passion.

 Houston Chronicle Newspaper – “Male Cross Dressers Admit Self-Expression Can be Risky”, Allan Turner Editorial